raspberrypi/documentation/configuration/hdmi-config.md

 You can specify which display `tvservice` uses by adding `-v <display id>` to the `tvservice` command, e.g:

-+ `tvservice -v 7 -m CVT`, lists all supported CVT modes for display ID 7
++ `tvservice -v 7 -m CEA`, lists all supported CEA modes for display ID 7

 ### Setting a specific HDMI mode